16th August, 2023

 Noise can impact your concentration and break your focus.
 If you have ever tried to carry out some work that needs your full attention, but had workmen or children making noise, you have probably already experienced this.

-If you are carrying out work requires absolute concentration, the distraction and disruption from noise can be pretty annoying, and make it harder to complete the task.
+If you carry out work that requires absolute concentration, the distraction and disruption from noise can be pretty annoying, and make it harder for you to complete the task to the best of your ability.

-If you are constantly losing focus due to noise, the work you do can be made 10 times harder.
-You might have to keep going back over it make sure it is done right.
+If you are constantly losing focus due to noise, the work you do can be 10x harder.
+You might have to keep going back over it to make sure you did it right.
+You might not even notice your mistakes.

-Try reading a book while someone is talking at you, for example.
+Try reading a book while someone is talking to you.
 In the end, you will probably give up because you can't focus enough on the words on the page.

 Noise can also cause or contribute towards other work-related stress, causing a loss of concentration, fatigue, and tension, and increasing the risks of ill-health associated with stress.